x64dbg/docs/commands/misc/asm.md

 ## result

-$resultwill be set to the assembled instruction size.
+$result will be set to the assembled instruction size.
 0 on failure.